hds/rfr/docs/src/file-format/chunked.md

 ### SeqChunk

-Events in a single [Chunk] may not be globally ordered.
-However, all events recorded in a sequence chunk must be present in order.
-Generally this corresponds to recording the events thread-local.
+Records in a single [Chunk] may not be globally ordered.
+However, all records in a sequence chunk must be present in order.
+Generally this corresponds to records emitted from a single thread.
 After a chunk's time period has finished, all the sequences are collected and written out.
 The sequence chunk would then contain the thread local recording.

 Sequence chunks are not aggregated prior to being written out.
 As such, it is possible that the objects stored in one sequence chunk may be duplicated in other sequence chunks within the same